 – MILESTONES –

-THE PAW PROJECT’S ROLE ADVOCATING
+THE PAW PROJECT’S ROLE IN ADVOCATING

 ANTI-DECLAWING LEGISLATION